Ghumdan Palace: Architecture

 The palace tower or citadel was built at the top of a hill.
 Historians such as Al-Hamdani, Mohammed Al-Qazwani and Dr. Adnan Tarsis dispute the height of the original palace.
 Given its grandeur, its height was exaggerated in historic accounts.
 Most claims are between six and ten storeys.
 In the early 9th century, it was reported to have been "seven storeys tall with the highest room being of polychrome marble, and its roof a single slab of green marble."
 Al-Hamdani writing in the tenth-century in the eighth book of his celebrated geography of the antiquities of the Yemen, Al-Iklīl (الإكليل) provides this description:

 Built over a square layout, the top floor of the tower contained the Bilqis Hall, also described by al-Hamdani (two volumes, preserved in the British Museum), featured a ceiling affixed with eight-piece transparent marble fanlights.
 Openings at the four corners of the hall provided a clear view of the moon, worshipped by kings in ancient Yemen.
 Bronze lion figures at each corner of the alabaster ceilings were said to make a roaring sound when the wind passed through them.
 However, the most extraordinary feature of the palace was said to have been the clepsydra, an ancient time-telling device, which was built therein.
 A gate, known as the “Qasr Al-Selah”, is said to be the last vestige of the palace tower.

-In literature
+In pre-Islamic poetry

-The palace is mentioned in many pieces of Arabic poetry with poets singing about its beauty.
+The Ghumdan Palace is mentioned in pre-Islamic poetry with the poets singing about its beauty.
 Legend states that when birds flew over the palace, their shadows could be seen on the ceiling.

 Dhu Jadan al-Himyari (fl.
 6th - 7th century) wrote: